raqueladaia/AxoDen/README.md

 - [x] Pascal to set up gh action for linting
 - [x] Pascal to set up gh action to build standalone executables
 - [ ] Pascal to add badge for pypi
-- [ ] Pascal to create gh action to update pip module from release branch
+- [x] Pascal to create gh action to update pip module from release
+- [ ] Pascal to test pip module publish from gh action once secret is set up
+- [ ] Pascal to remove

 ## Table of Contents